JRF-2018/jrf_pdb_agent_lib/README.md

   * **AI-Driven Debugger Commands**: Develop wrappers for pdb commands that can be directly issued by the AI via shared memory or other means.

   * **Security**: Implement authentication and authorization for shared memory access if multiple untrusted processes are involved.

+  * **AI-Specific Debugger**: If debugger state push/pop functionality were available, it should be possible to directly call `pal.do` or `pal.consult_human` even from a debugger session.
+The development of such an AI-specific debugger with these capabilities is highly anticipated.
+Should that happen, a dedicated `pdb_agent_lib` for it would likely be necessary.

 ## License